imaNNeo/fl_chart/CONTRIBUTING.md

 4. Install all packages: `flutter packages get`

+5. Try to run the sample app.
+It should work on all platforms (Android, iOS, Web, Linux, MacOS, Windows)

 ## Before Modifying the Code

 If the work you intend to do is non-trivial, it is necessary to open